 Powers of a guardian may include all decision making concerning the Ward's personal care, finances, or out-of-home placement.
 The duration of the guardianship may be temporary, such as in an emergency or for a short period of time, or the guardianship may be permanent in some cases.

 Guardianships of a minor may be necessary when one or both of the parents are unfit, unwilling or unable to care for the child.
 A wide variety of situations may lead to the unfitness, unwillingness of inability of parents to care for their child, and a guardianship is a way to ensure long term care, safety and stability for the child until the parents are able to resume their parental responsibilities, or until the child turns the age of 18 years old.
 Authority over decisions concerning the minor's education, health care and finances are among the various powers available to a guardian.
+With years of experience working with families, Attorney O'Connor can help you navigate the family court system in either Wisconsin or Illinois.

 The elderly are an extremely vulnerable class of people.
 Many situations could give rise to the filing of a guardianship of a vulnerable adult.
 The adult may be susceptible to exploitation through undue influence and fraud which leaves them vulnerable to thievery, identity theft and other scams that rob them of their life savings.
 Guardianships can provide protection and care for a vulnerable adult with cognitive impairments such as dementia, mental illness or other similar impairments.